Rethink-Rx

 Common sickle cell anemia symptoms include:

-• Anemia: Anemia is characterized by a decrease in the number of red blood cells, which can lead to fatigue and shortness of breath.
+• Anemia: A decrease in red blood cell count can lead to fatigue and shortness of breath.

 • Pain: Sickle cell anemia can cause sudden episodes of pain, called “sickle crisis,” which may last from a few hours to several days or even weeks.
-These episodes are caused by sickled red blood cells blocking small vessels in the body, leading to a decrease in blood flow.
+These episodes are caused by sickled red blood cells blocking small blood vessels, leading to decreased blood flow.

 • Frequent infections: People with this condition are more prone to recurrent infections, such as pneumonia and urinary tract infections.